-When I first started this blog I wanted to share beautiful mobile homes and homes that had been decorated because I had just purchased an older single wide and couldn’t find a whole lot on the subject.
-There was some scattered content around the web obviously but I didn’t find anyone resource that was specifically for us.
+When I first started this blog I wanted to share beautiful mobile homes.
+I had just purchased an older single wide and couldn’t find a whole lot on the subject when I Googled it.
+There was some scattered content around the web, obviously, but I didn’t find a single resource that was specifically for us.

 After the remodel:

-A few before and after photos of the mobile home remodel:
+A few before and after photos of the 1978 mobile home remodel:

 The Interior Is Awesome